NBI-Magnetism-Group/RLexact/README.md

 5. Move into the directory of RLexact, i.e Run ```cd RLexact```
 6. Run ```make -C src``` from the main folder to compile the binary.
 7. Run ```src/RLexact RLexamples/test/test.h``` To execute your first RLexact program

+## Windows
+1. Install Linux with WSL and then follow Linux instructions.